Brand Ikigai: Where Your Purpose Meets Profit

 Shop the Resource Library

-Studio Founded extends this work through a design-led resource library of templates, workbooks, and systems shaped by strategy and considered design.
+Studio Founded offers a design-led resource library of templates, workbooks, and systems shaped by strategy and considered design.
 Each piece is created at the meeting point of strategy and fine-art sensibility, made to help your work be seen, understood, and sustained.
+Made for founders seeking an antidote to hustle culture, these resources support work that is enduring, fulfilling, and built to hold the life around it.